haikalbintang/haikalbintang/README.md

-- 👋 Hi, I’m Haikal
+👋 Hi, I’m Haikal

-- 👀 I’m a Full Stack Software Engineer
+👀 I’m an Aspiring Software Engineer 👀
-- ⚡ Fun fact: I have a bachelor's degree in medicine

 <!---
 haikalbintang/haikalbintang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.